Back to Blog

 The Problem: Why Most Prompts Generate Unsatisfactory Results

 Despite the impressive potential of AI tools for image generation, the reality is that more than 80% of users are dissatisfied with their first results.
-This frustration doesn't happen due to technology limitations, but rather due to fundamental flaws in how we communicate our ideas to artificial intelligence.

 The main obstacle lies in the difference between how we, humans, visualize an idea and how AI processes and interprets textual instructions.
 While our mind automatically fills gaps and contextualizes information, AI depends exclusively on explicit information provided in the prompt.